Skip to Content

 El Paso

-The El Paso Loop road trip is probably one of those road trips that many people don’t really know about, but I am here to tell you it should be on your Lone Star State road trip list for sure.
+Many people don’t know about the El Paso Loop road trip, but I am here to tell you that it should be on your Lone Star State road trip list.

-This road trip will have you exploring the remote area of far west Texas, taking in some amazing views, and exploring the west Texas landscape.
+This road trip will take you to a remote area of far west Texas, where you will see some amazing views and explore the landscape.

-Start out exploring Franklin Mountain State Park before visiting the attractions in town like the El Paso Museum of Art.
+You can start by exploring Franklin Mountain State Park before visiting the town’s attractions, such as the El Paso Museum of Art.

-There are some great restaurants and lots of pretty murals around El Paso also.
+There are some great restaurants and lots of pretty murals around El Paso.

-You can leave the city and visit the Hueco Tanks State Park and see the unusual granite features that draw loads of rock climbers to this area.
+You can leave the city and visit Hueco Tanks State Park, where you can see the unusual granite features that draw many rock climbers to this area.

 Guadalupe Mountain State Park